Generation & Spatial Topology Screening

 • Spacing: 800 m

-The selected spacing is used here as a demonstrative engineering configuration and should not be interpreted as an aerodynamically optimized arrangement for commercial-scale deployment.
+The selected spacing is adopted as a representative engineering configuration for this study and should not be interpreted as an aerodynamically optimized arrangement for commercial-scale deployment.

 Engineering Significance